V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 ## Firmware
 If you bought it from the V1E.com store it should be ready to go.
 This section is in case you want to update or start fresh.

-V1 Engineering Specific files - Keep an eye on this page or you can even subscribe to updates to know anytime the configuration files have changed, [Config and macros are here](https://github.com/V1EngineeringInc/FluidNC_Configs).
-You need to download these to load them after flashing.
+V1 Engineering specific files - Keep an eye on this page or you can even subscribe to updates to know anytime the configuration files have changed, [Config and macros are here](https://github.com/V1EngineeringInc/FluidNC_Configs). **The Current tested and confimed files are in the V2 folder for your machine type** You need to download these to load them after flashing.

 FluidNC Firmware - **The Current tested and confimed FluidNC version is 3.7.17**, use anything newer than this with caution.
-10/25/24-anything newer currently has a randmo crashing bug....Mitch almost has it fixed, hang tight.
+10/28/24-anything newer currently has a random crashing bug....Mitch almost has it fixed, hang tight, pre 9 looks promising.

 ### Updating / Installing Firmware